Kademlia/nmethods/README.md

    - Ensure a working version of `hotswap-agent-core` is added and fix the Maven import.
 Use version `1.4.2` to avoid warning messages present in `1.4.1`.

 2. **Run the Script**
+   - Update `debugG1Failing.bat` or `debugSerialWorking.bat` on Windows, to include the path to a jbrsdk that supports hotswapping and has the hotswap-agent enabled
    - Execute `debugG1Failing.bat` or `debugSerialWorking.bat` on Windows, or similar `.sh` scripts on Unix.

 3. **Connect to the Process**